Kakifrucht/HalfminerSystem/README.md

     - Caches customtext files
       - To mark a chapter, use "#chaptername argument" (argument optional and not limited, case insensitive)
         - Supports aliases via comma such as "#chaptername argument,alias argument"
-        - Supports wildcards, such as "#chaptername argument" or "#chaptername *"
+        - Supports wildcards, such as "#chaptername argument *" or "#chaptername *"
+        - Supports aliases in between via '|' char, such as #chapter subchapter|subchapteralias
       - Automatic replacement of '&' with Bukkit color code
       - If line ends with space char, add next line to current line
     - Thread safe